-Name Range Step Default Description Scale current values to primary • No • Yes - No Selects whether or not values are scaled to primary.
+Name Range Step Default Description Measurement value recorder mode Disabled Activated - Disabled Activates and disables the real-time signals to communication.
+Scale current values to primary • No • Yes - No Selects whether or not values are scaled to primary.
 Slot X magnitude selection Currents Voltages Powers Impedance (ZRX) and admittance (YGB) Others - Currents Selects the measured magnitude catecory of the chosen slot.
 Slot X magnitude Described in table above ("Available measured values") - - Selects the magnituge in the previously selected category.
 Magnitude X -10 000 000.00010 000 000.000 0.001 - Displays the measured value of the selected magnitude of the selected slot.
 The unit depends on the selected magnitude (either amperes, volts, or perunit values).